graham-fletcher-athome-org/Taca/README.md

 A Git hub user account is required to process automation actions.
 This should not generally be a user account, but should be an dedicated account.
 Log onto GitHUB and generate a Peronal Access Token (PAT).
 A PAT can be used to access github and authenticate as the assosiated user ID.
 The PAT should be carefully protected.
 Within GCP the PAT is stored in secret manager and is not stored as part of any terrafrom statefile.

-3. Scaffold Repository
+3. Taca Repository

 The system should have access to this repository.
 This can either be access to the public repository or to a private clone.

-The configuration for this example can be found in the /samples/simple/ directory of the scaffold repository.
+The configuration for this example can be found in the /samples/simple/ directory of the Taca repository.

 ```